debeshmandal/hydrogels/protocols/oxdna-generation/README.md

 initial:
   box: cubic box length
   N: total number of particles
-  crosslinker: no. of crosslinker particles if > 1.0
+  crosslinker: number of crosslinker particles if > 1.0
                or fraction if less than
   configuration: name of initial configuration file
   topology: name of initial topology file